jake-knerr/js-style-guide/README.md

 ---

-### Class, Constructor Function Concepts
+### Object Creation, Class, Constructor Function Concepts

 #### Useful criteria for when to use constructor functions to create objects:

-- The object is not pure data.
-Pure data objects should be a POJO.
+Almost never.
+The only times constructor functions are useful is when they are:

-- Multiple instances of the same type of object may be required.
+- Required.
+For example, when using a library that requires a constructor function or extending built-ins.
-- Each instance stores internal data that can vary from instance to instance.
+- Huge number of objects are created, and the performance of the object creation is critical.
+In this case, the constructor function can be optimized by moving methods to the prototype.
-- `this` is used.
+- Inheritance is expected by third-party consumers.

-- Creation requires initialization data.
+> Why?

-- The class is library code that is intended for consumption by third parties.
-Therefore, a standard object creation technique is helpful.
+#### Instead, use object factories.

-- A simple technique for inheritance is required.
+Avoid the `this` keyword.

-- The focus of the class is methods rather than data, which leverages prototypes.
+> Why?

 #### Useful criteria for when to use prototypal inheritance over object composition: